Tennessee's coaching search was even wilder than you thought

 Although most Tennessee fans suggested current or former college head coaches for the school's vacancy, a few seemingly could see into the future.

 In the early hours of Nov.
-28, Currie received en email: please try to hire Jeremy Pruitt this is the kinda coach I believe vol fans can stand behind please make it happy thank you.
+28, Currie received an email: "please try to hire Jeremy Pruitt this is the kinda coach I believe vol fans can stand behind please make it happy thank you."

 Two days later, more support for the then-Alabama defensive coordinator: "He has 3 national championships to his name.
 If anyone can figure out how to beat Alabama it would be Coach Pruitt. ...
 This hire would calm down the current raging fans and immediately restore your credibility.
 Please do not hire Doeren."